Plotinus: Against causal astrology

-Influence
+Legacy

 Ancient world

-The emperor Julian the Apostate was deeply influenced by neoplatonism, as was Hypatia of Alexandria.
+The emperor Julian the Apostate was deeply influenced by Neoplatonism, as was Hypatia of Alexandria.
 Neoplatonism influenced many Christians as well, including Pseudo-Dionysius the Areopagite.
 St. Augustine, though often referred to as a "Platonist", acquired his Platonist philosophy through the mediation of the Neoplatonist teachings of Plotinus.

 Christianity

 Plotinus' philosophy had an influence on the development of Christian theology.
 In A History of Western Philosophy, philosopher Bertrand Russell wrote that:

 To the Christian, the Other World was the Kingdom of Heaven, to be enjoyed after death; to the Platonist, it was the eternal world of ideas, the real world as opposed to that of illusory appearance.
 Christian theologians combined these points of view, and embodied much of the philosophy of Plotinus. [...]
 Plotinus, accordingly, is historically important as an influence in moulding the Christianity of the Middle Ages and of theology.

-The Eastern Orthodox position on energy, for example, is often contrasted with the position of the Roman Catholic Church, and in part this is attributed to varying interpretations of Aristotle and Plotinus, either through Thomas Aquinas for the Roman Catholics or Gregory Palamas for the Orthodox Christians.
+The Eastern Orthodox position on energy, for example, is often contrasted with the position of the Roman Catholic Church, and in part this is attributed to varying usages of Aristotelian and Plotinian concepts, either through Thomas Aquinas for the Roman Catholics or Gregory Palamas for the Orthodox Christians.